When I started teaching people how to write their own non-fiction books, I was surprised by how many people asked me questions about book chapters.

 “How many chapters should go in my book?”

 I was kinda stumped as to why there were so many questions about chapters, and then an author made it all clear:

 “I’m just confused and looking for some rules to follow.”

 Ahh yes.
-When anxiety strikes, people just starve for certainty to latch onto.
+When anxiety strikes, people just starve for certainty.

 Here’s the problem: there are no “rules” for book chapters.